ibm-cloud-docs/log-analysis/export.md

         You can see the service keys that have been created.

-    4. Select **Generate Service Key**.
+    4. Click **Generate Service Key**.

         A new key is added to the list.
+Copy this key.

 2. Export logs.
 Run the following cURL command: